Yesterday, Oliver woke up with red spots all over his body.

-Oliver with a rare case of the chicken pox.
+Oliver with a rare case of chicken pox.

 Rare because even though he was vaccinated, he still contracted the virus.

-There was a brief period in my life when I was anti-immunizations.
+There was a brief period in my life when I was anti-immunization.

 Let's just call this my "hippie" stage.

 It was the same time that I only bought organic foods

 (I think I have balanced that stage in my life now).

 I am so grateful to have immunizations available to protect my

 After Ollie's diagnosis, my doctor told me to bring in the other

 children who were not up to date with their shots since